 The physical benefits of massage therapy go well beyond relaxation and tension relief.
 An educated and experienced massage therapist can effectively treat injuries (new and old), postural deviations, muscular imbalances, and chronic pain conditions.
 Long-term regular clients of such therapists can experience increased range of motion, improved function and decreased pain in activities of daily living.
 Athletes can expect improved performance, faster recovery times, and a decreased risk of injury.
 The professional sports industry has begun to recognize the benefits of massage therapy and many professional teams now employ full-time massage therapists.

 As though that were not enough, the physical benefits of massage therapy are only the beginning.
-We store memories and emotion, both good and bad, in the muscles and soft tissue of our bodies.
-Touch deprivation can magnify the adverse effects of abuse and anxiety.
-Counseling and psychotherapy is beneficial and important, but study after study has shown that skin touch is still necessary for balanced emotional and mental health.
-As a massage therapist, I bear witness to the powerful effect physical touch can have on a person’s wellbeing.
+We store memories in our muscles.
+Touch deprivation can magnify the negative effects of abuse and anxiety.
+Counseling and psychotherapy are beneficial and important, but recent studies by the University of Miami School of Medicine's Touch Research Institute have shown that skin touch is beneficial for balanced emotional and mental health.
+As a massage therapist, I bear witness to the powerful effect touch can have on a person’s wellbeing.

 I completely understand and sympathize with people who describe themselves as “not touchy-feely,” or who have an aversion to skin touch by others.
 But I now see these reservations as symptoms of a tactile-deprived culture that has forgotten how to give and receive touch in healthy ways.

 If you have never had a professional massage before, or if you have and it wasn’t a great experience, you may want to know exactly what can be expected during your first visit to New Albany Massage Therapeutics.